majdibrahim99/erpnext_lebanese/README.md

-Here’s a **cleaned, more precise, and professional version** of your README, with improved wording, reduced redundancy, and a **clear sponsorship acknowledgment for Elissa** added in an appropriate place.

-You can replace your current README with the following:

----

 # ERPNext Lebanese

 A custom ERPNext application tailored for the **Lebanese accounting system**, providing a standardized Chart of Accounts and a fully localized, multilingual experience.